LvdT/chowdown/_recipes/gricia.md

 - Remove from the fire and add the sauce and bacon to the pasta
 - Serve with the additional cheese and a further grating of pepper on top

+tips:
+- For better flavour use whole peppercorns, crush them and then heat them in a skillet for a couple minutes

 ---